Accelerate 2026 Program

 5:10 - 5:30 PM | The Protective Power of Relationships

-Drawing on research and real-world practice, Ben Houltberg will reflect on a central theme of the convening: the role connection and relationships play in human flourishing.
-He will explore how relational health across families, communities, and institutions serves as a powerful protective factor—fueling resilience, strengthening belonging, and creating the conditions for long-term well-being.
-Ben will invite funders to consider how strengthening relational ecosystems can shape more effective strategies for advancing youth mental health and community well-being.
+Drawing on research and real-world practice, Dr. Benjamin Houltberg will reflect on a central theme of the convening: the role connection and relationships play in human flourishing.
+He will explore how relational health across families, communities, and institutions serves as a powerful protective factor, fueling resilience, strengthening belonging, and creating the conditions for long-term well-being.
+Dr. Houltberg will invite funders to consider how strengthening relational ecosystems can shape more effective strategies for advancing youth mental health and community well-being.

 5:30 - 6:30 PM | Break